 - W — Won’t need features

-These features will be used in later planning, for the feedback stage of wireframing and, prototyping, and ultimately the minimum viable product (MVP), a lean product that has the basic functionality and features to help get the product into the hands of early adopters.
+These features will be used in later planning, for the feedback stage of wireframing and prototyping, and ultimately the minimum viable product (MVP).
+This lean product has the basic functionality and features to help get the product into the hands of early adopters.

-Designing the web application first begins with an understanding of user interface (UI) and user experience (UX) – including how they are related and how they each impact the design choices in this stage of web app development.
+Designing the web application begins with understanding user interface (UI) and user experience (UX) – including how they are related and how they each impact the design choices in this stage of web app development.

 User Interface (UI) is concerned with the look of the web app, dealing with design questions such as colors, fonts, placement, and overall design.
 UI design focuses on developing a UI that is aesthetically pleasing for the user.

-User Experience (UX) manages the way a customer interacts with the app through a detailed understanding of what a user wants and feels.
-UX design is open-ended, asking at every stage what a user may want, need, and feel – and how to both feel better and to reduce friction in the experience.
-The elements of UX design include concepts of being useful, desirable, accessible, credible, findable, usable, and valuable.
+User Experience (UX) manages how a customer interacts with the app by understanding what a user wants and feels.
+UX design is open-ended, asking at every stage what a user may want, need, and feel – and how to feel better and reduce friction in the experience.
+UX design elements include being useful, desirable, accessible, credible, findable, usable, and valuable.

 4. Map out the user journey

-The user journey map is a visualization of the user flow through the web app over time.
+The user journey map visualizes the user flow through the web app over time.
 It tells the story of the user’s experience and puts the customer front and center in thinking.
 By mapping each step of the user (or customer) journey, it is easier to understand the motivations, needs, and challenges users experience – and how better UX design can overcome these stumbling blocks.